OPLSS/videography/README.md

 # OPLSS Audio-Visual Tools

-This document describes the equipment and procedures we use to video-record the Oregon Programming Languages Summer School sessions.
+This document describes the equipment and procedures we use to record the Oregon Programming Languages Summer School sessions.
 It also describes how we publish the recordings.

 ## A/V Equipment Inventory